The Law Society has suggested that people working in the “gig economy” should be assumed to have access to standard employment rights.

 “This can encourage a business to try to impose a particular status, which is more closely related to what they wish the relationship to be rather than what the relationship is in reality.”

-For expert advice on employment rights, please contact the head of our Employment team Susan Bernstein or visit.
+For expert advice on employment rights, please contact the head of our Employment team Susan Bernstein or visit our property law page.